 Every June 1st is World Milk Day, a date promoted since 2001 by the United Nations Food and Agriculture Organization (FAO) to highlight the contribution of dairy products to human nutrition as well as to the economic growth of nations in a sustainable way.

 From a nutritional perspective, milk and its derivatives are a source of protein, vitamins, and minerals, constituting a fundamental pillar in the human diet throughout the different stages of life.

-In the economic context, micro and small-scale dairy activity means the means of support for millions of families in the world who are dedicated to its production and transformation, while large-scale production of this input and its derivatives represents a major activity for transnational corporations and the global economy.
+In the economic context, micro and small-scale dairy activity mean the means of support for millions of families in the world who are dedicated to its production and transformation, while large-scale production of this input and its derivatives represents a major activity for transnational corporations and the global economy.

 Present and future challenges

 Despite its nutritional relevance, milk currently faces the challenge of overcoming the stigma generated by campaigns that recommend not consuming milk, replacing it with drinks of vegetable origin.
 The principle of a balanced diet, which allows the consumption of all types of food, including milk and its derivatives, in adequate quantities, must be reinforced.

 One of the great challenges for the sector is how to stop the waste of dairy products in the world since thousands of tonnes of dairy products are wasted annually, which is not only an alarm for the companies dedicated to marketing them, but also for the urgent need to guarantee food security for humanity.

 In a country like Mexico, with high rates of obesity, diabetes, and hypertension, among other ailments, the design of functional foods, that is, products whose consumption brings a specific health benefit is a field of research with many opportunities.
 Regarding dairy products, laboratories are focusing their efforts on developing fermented dairy products with peptides with proven biological activity.